respiratory-immunology-lab/transcriptome-QiaSeq/README.md

 3. Store archives in a safe place!

+## Run it on the cluster

+One possibility is to run it on an interactive smux session.
+The setting is: `smux n --ntasks=20 --mem=50000 -J Qiagen --nodes=1 --time=3-00:00:00`.

 ## Citation

 If you used this repository in a publication, please mention its url.